-The Health Department warns all residents and visitors that contact with any stream or water way in the city should be avoided due to potential contaminants.
-There should be no fishing, swimming, or wading in the waterways.
+The Health Department warns all residents and visitors that contact with any stream or waterway in the city should be avoided due to potential contaminants.
+There should be no swimming or wading in the waterways.
 If you come into contact with the water you should wash the area thoroughly with soap and water.
 If the contacted area has any open wounds or sores then you should seek advice from your healthcare provider.

 To report an SSO please call 311 or you can report it using the Baltimore CitiTrack Service Request System online.

 Maryland Department of the Environment (MDE)

 Maryland's Stormwater Management Program

 Wetlands and Waterways Program